Remains of missing Fort Hood soldier Vanessa Guillen identified, lawyer says

 The complaint said Aguilar and Robinson then used a hatchet or ax and a machete-type knife to dismember the body.
 They allegedly tried to burn the body, and placed the remains in three separate holes and covered them up.

-The remains found in a shallow grave near the Leon River in Bell County have yet to be formally identified by authorities.
+The remains were found in a shallow grave near the Leon River in Bell County.

 Aguilar faces up to 20 years in prison and with a maximum $250,000 fine, if convicted.